Strombach/write-ups/Outpost24/Write_Ups/The  Book Of The Dead.md

 ![](../img/TBOTD_Special_character.png)

 But when entering a semicolon before the content something interesting is displayed in the page source.
 A "System Log" is returned with the results of the command.
+This could be a feature added by the developer for debugging or easy access to the server.
+Or it could be a bug or unsafe function in the application and the semicolon breaks out of the function executing and executing the command entered after the semicolon.
 ![](../img/TBOTD_Semicolon_system_log.png)

 # Attack